emmajanedrews/base-template/_posts/2017-10-11-3-questions-to-ask-when-interviewing-listing-agents.md

 {% include pullquote.html %}

-The third, and probably most important, question, is **whether the agent hires a professional photographer.**Photographs of your home are the very first impression that buyers get, since most people search first online.
+The third, and probably most important, question, is **whether the agent hires a professional photographer.&nbsp;**Photographs of your home are the very first impression that buyers get, since most people search first online.
 Don’t accept anything less than professional photography.
 It is going to make a world of difference in getting buyers in your door and eventually to the closing table.

 Finally, ask how many repeat clients and referrals an agent gets.
 When a high number of past clients are generating new referrals, this means they likely had a very positive experience with the agent.